Amiir25/React-Tutorial/03-adding-interactivity/README.md

 > You can have more than one state variable.
 Internally, React matches them up by their order.

+**State should only store the source of truth, not calculated values.**

 ### Render and Commit

 Displaying a component on a screen passes three steps: